-As someone who has had to struggle with complex chord stretches because of short fingers, this article is going to address some tips for other players with the same problem:
+As someone who has had to struggle with complex chord stretches because of short fingers, this article is going to address some tips for other players with the same problem to help you find the best guitar for small hands.

 The primary variables in guitar construction of concern to the small handed are: the neck radius (how fat the back of the neck is between your thumb and fingers when held + relative curve of the fingerboard), the scale length, and the body size.

-- Neck Radius – for guitarists with small hands, a fat neck radius is like gripping a baseball bat.
+- Neck Radius – for guitarists with smaller hands, a fat neck radius is like gripping a baseball bat.
 Maybe good for swinging a weapon, but prohibitive for playing music.
 Vintage Les Pauls and Martin Dreadnaughts can be daunting for one with short fingers.
 Fender Telecasters often had fat necks but increased fingerboard curve.
-Ideally, a somewhat flatter fingerboard radius and thin neck guitar makes for easier playing for those with small hands.
-Small handed players that want a standard scale but can handle strings that are closer together than standard spacing have another option.
+Ideally, a somewhat flatter fingerboard radius and thin neck guitar makes for easier playing for those with smaller hands.
+Guitar players with small hands who want a standard scale but can handle strings that are closer together than standard spacing have another option.
 A narrow neck guitar with a nut smaller that 1 9/16” will often be a slim neck guitar as well – similar to a tenor guitar.
 Some models from Ibanez and Hofner have ultra slim necks, very flat radius and narrow string spacing.

 - Body Size – for electric guitars, body sizes can be of almost any configuration, with aesthetics and ergonomics like balance and weight playing important roles.
-Some shapes can be difficult for those with small hands and short arms to comfortably reach over when playing, especially on dreadnaughts and jumbo acoustics.
+Some shapes of electric guitars can be difficult for those with smaller hands and short arms comfortable to play and reach over when playing, especially on dreadnaughts and jumbo acoustics.
 However, body size is crucial for the sound of an acoustic guitar, and its design often is dictated by playing style and sound projection needs.
 With the current state of pickup technology, this is no longer a restriction if playing plugged in, since a small travel guitar can sound huge when amplified.

 That said, there is probably the widest range of choices especially designed to be the best electric guitar for small hands.
 Here are a few examples: